Krish1216-web/bob-ai-hackathon--Tech-Army-/README.md

 - **External logistics integrations:** Live carrier, GPS, port, weather, and transportation-management-system integrations are not currently available unless explicitly configured in the application.
 - **Optimization scope:** Route, carrier, and fleet recommendations operate on the available project data and implemented optimization/business logic.
 - **Regulatory classification:** Cold-chain severity uses configurable temperature policies and should not be interpreted as universal regulatory advice for every product or country.
-- **Demonstration data:** Seeded or simulated data may be used to reproduce disruption, fleet, and cold-chain scenarios consistently during the hackathon.
 - **Production readiness:** Additional authentication, monitoring, scaling, and external integrations may be required for a full production deployment.

-> These limitations reflect the current hackathon scope and provide a clear path toward future production deployment and real-world integrations.

 ---